cloudfulcrum-ai/cf-sf-deploy-dynamic-apex/README.md

 # Deploy Dynamic Apex

     This repository contain GitHub Action designed to automate Salesforce deployment task.
 The action is packaged as a Docker container and provides a specialized function.

 **cf-sf-deploy-dynamic-apex**

-    Deploys Apex classes dynamically based on repository changes.
+    Deploys metadata and runs Apex classes dynamically based on repository changes with the “Dynamic Apex” parameter.

 * **Inputs**:
     * **apex-directory**: Directory containing Apex classes.